Selective Licensing

 Fees and refunds

-Check the Fees and charges
+Check the fees and refunds

 Fees can be paid online using a UK bank registered card.
 There is also the facility to make bulk payments for landlords with many properties.